bschaeffer/getopti/README.md

 ### banner

-Banners are simply lines of text to be added to the automated help output.
+Banners are simply unpadded lines of text to be added to the automated help output.

     $opts->banner(string $banner);

+### usage

+Usage lines should be used for longer, more descriptive lines of text.
+They are automatically wrapped and left padding is added to them (see the 'Configuration' section of this readme or padding information).

+    $opts->usage(string $usage);

 ### command